top of page

 • New equipment and prototypes

-At the end of the course, a very difficult shot is designed as a final test.
+At the end of the course, a very complex shot is designed as a final test.
 Each operator is filmed as they do the shot.
-Both the shot and the video of the operator are reviewed.
+Both the recorded shot and the video of the operator are reviewed.

 Using a Steadicam properly does not hurt your back - it gently makes it stronger and it also improves posture.

-There are several successful operators who weigh less than 110 lbs, and operators who weight more than double that.
+There are several successful operators who weigh less than 110 lbs, and operators who weigh nearly three times that.

 Good shoes should be worn every day that allow for athletic movement and tactile feedback of the ground and terrain.